 - Once we gathered the data for data warehouse design, we need to make a proper environment setup for development, testing, and production.
 Preferably there should be a separate system for application, database, and separate for reporting/ETL as well.

-- When we building a separate environment for each ensures all the changes can be developed/ tested and then move on to production.
+- When we are building a separate environment for each, it ensures all the changes can be developed/ tested and then move on to production.